gxwangdi/Leetcode/149-Max-Points-on-a-Line/README.md

 Will somebody test this in an onsite interview?
 This is ....

-Well, pay attention to double comparison.
+Well, pay attention to
+1. double comparison;
+2. duplicate points in input;
+3. the line is vertical, that is, x0==x1.

  y = kx+b,   if (x1, y1) and (x0, y0) determines the line, then k = (y0-y1)/(x0-x1).